 - Spark Careers is online platform for careers professionals and schools and colleges.
 Using live streamed careers event, Spark helps schools deliver free employer engagement and enables employers to engage with and recruit young people.

 - Teachers, bring the Year of Engineering to life in the classroom.
 Take a look at Year of Engineering lesson ideas, professional development pieces for teachers, and testimonials from schools that have benefited from STEM enrichment activity here.

-- National Careers Week (4th-9th March 2019) is a celebration of careers guidance and free resources in education across the UK.
+- National Careers Week is a celebration of careers guidance and free resources in education across the UK.
 The aim is to provide a focus for careers guidance activity at an important stage in the academic calendar to help support young people leaving education.
 Free resources can be found here.

 - iCould free teaching resources - including career videos, career path worksheets and a considering higher education exercise.